canonical/jaas-documentation/tutorial/jaas_basics.rst

 ``juju deploy --map-machines=existing ./bundle.yaml --overlay ./overlay-certbot.yaml``

-Once the bundle is deployed you will again see that the haproxy and certbot units are in error state since we have not yet obtained a valid certificate for the deployed controller.
+Once the bundle is deployed you will again see that the HAProxy and certbot units are in error state since we have not yet obtained a valid certificate for the deployed controller.

-Run the following to obtain the public IP of the haproxy unit:
+Run the following to obtain the public IP of the HAProxy unit:

 ``juju status  --format json | jq '.applications.haproxy.units["haproxy/0"]["public-address"]'``

 Now you will need to go to the Route 53 dashboard again, navigate to the hosted zone for the canonical.domain.com subdomain and select Create record.
-We will add an A record for aws-1.canonical.domain.com with the value of the IP of the haproxy/0 unit we obtained in the previous step.
+We will add an A record for aws-1.canonical.domain.com with the value of the IP of the ``haproxy/0`` unit we obtained in the previous step.

 To obtain a valid certificate for the new controller we will use an action of the certbot charm.
 Run: